 Environmental Education Center

-The Lackawanna College Environmental Education Center is located at 93 MacKenzie Rd., Covington Township, PA 18444.
-Dedicated in memory of Nancy Coccodrilli Angeli, the late wife of President Emeritus Raymond S. Angeli, the Center rests on 211-acres of property, and is Gold LEED-certified.
+Dedicated in memory of Nancy Coccodrilli Angeli, the late wife of President Emeritus Raymond S. Angeli, the Lackawanna College Environmental Education Center rests on 211-acres of property in Covington Township and is Gold LEED-certified.
 The building provides a venue with seating for up to 100 people, and hosts progressive programs for the public, the College, and K-12 educators and students.

-The 5,000 square-foot facility uses an Integrated Design Process, developed by hemmler + camayd architects.
-Specific design features include a wind turbine, a geothermal HVAC system, a solar photovoltaic array, daylight harvesting, and a low energy design plan.
+The 5,000 square-foot facility uses an Integrated Design Process, developed by hemmler + camayd architects in Scranton, Pa.
+Specific design features include a wind turbine, a geothermal HVAC system, and a low energy design plan.
 These features reduce greenhouse emissions and help offset the maintenance and operating costs of the facility.